greenelab/deep-review/sections/03_categorize.md

 Though there are many commonalities with the analysis of natural photographs, there are also key differences.
 In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural photographs.
-To address this challenge, researchers addressing different subtasks have employed different strategies.
+Researchers have developed subtask-specific strategies to address this challenge

-The first strategy repurposes features extracted from natural photographs by deep learning, such as ImageNet [@tag:Russakovsky2015_imagenet], for new purposes.
+The first strategy repurposes features extracted from natural photographs by deep learning models, such as ImageNet [@tag:Russakovsky2015_imagenet], for new purposes.
 Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a